ash-project/ash/documentation/topics/policies.md

 authorize_if expr(exists(role, name == "owner"))
 ```

+#### Using exists

 In these and in other filter checks, it is advised to use `exists/2` when referring to relationships, because of the way that the policy authorizer may mix & match your policies when building filters.
+There is a semantic difference in filters between `friends.first_name == "ted" and friends.last_name == "dansen"`.
+This means that you have a *single* friend with the first_name "bob" and the last name "fred".
+If you use `exists`, then your policies can be used in filters without excluding unnecessary data, i.e `exists(friends, first_name == "ted") and exists(friends, last_name == "dansen")` means "you have one friend with the first_name "ted" and one friend with the last_name "dansen".

+#### How expressions are used

 Depending on the action type these expressions behave slightly differently.

 - In reads, the expression will be applied to the query.
 - For creates, the expression applies to the result of *applying* the changes.
 In these cases, you can't use things like `fragment` because nothing exists in the database.